RAW-Ayyubi/Responsivity-of-a-Photodetector/Model Card.md

 - `random_state=100`

 ### Speeds, Sizes, Times
-Model training and evaluation takes approximately 7–10 minutes on a local Intel i5 CPU with 8 GB RAM.
+Model training and evaluation take approximately 1 minute, while executing the full notebook — including model training, prediction, and generation of all plots — may take 7–10 minutes on a local Intel i5 CPU with 8 GB RAM.

 ## Evaluation